stromseng/effective-progress/ROADMAP.md

 ## Phase 1 — Foundation cleanup

 - [ ] Clean up architecture and API.
-- [ ] Add support for Effect.all Records, not only arrays.
 - [ ] Replace Maps with LRU Caches to prevent memory growth on long running tasks with many subtasks.

 ## Phase 2 — Core display features